campbell000/blog/content/articles/how-to-buy-a-display-for-gaming.md

 Note that buying a high refresh-rate display will have little benefit if your games have low framerates.
 For example, if you only play Xbox One / PS4 games, it makes little sense to buy a 120hz monitor, since both consoles can only output at 60hz.

 ### Response Time
-This marketing point is probably the most-talked-about, yet least-understood.
-It does **not** measure how fast the monitor responds to your mouse/controller inputs (despite what the name suggests).
-Instead, it measures how fast a pixel changes colors. **This affects how blurry an object appears as it moves across your screen**, which is important for action-oriented games.
+This marketing point is probably the most-talked-about, yet also the least-understood.
+It does **not** measure how fast the monitor responds to your mouse/controller inputs.
+Instead, it measures how fast a pixel changes colors.
+In practice, this affects how blurry an object appears as it moves across your screen, which is important for action-oriented games.
 See the image below, which is taken from <a href="https://www.rtings.com/tv/tests/motion/motion-blur-and-response-time">RTings's excellent article on response time:</a>

 <div class="imageContainer">
   <img class="" :src="'/response_time.PNG'" />